Difference Between EIGRP and OSPF

 EIGRP vs OSPF

 The abbreviation for Enhanced Interior Gateway Routing Protocol is EIGRP.
-It is generally used to share the information which exists in the same region from one router to another one.
+It is used to share the information which exists in the same region from one router to another one.

 The contraction of Open Shortest Path First is OSPF.
 It is a classless routing protocol and can be deployed and used in a variety of networks.